Nazeeh21/wave-portal-svelte/README.md

 ```shell
 yarn add @rollup/plugin-json
 ```
 Navigate to the `rollup.config.js` file in `code/wave-portal-starter-boilerplate/` *directory*.
+This file contains all your configurations for the **rollup**.
 Now, in your `rollup.config.js` file, import this plugin by adding the following import statement.
 ```javascript
 import json from "@rollup/plugin-json";
 ```